-Under present law a child born abroad to only one parent who is U.S. citizen parent, and the other parent a foreign national, does not get U.S. citizenship at birth unless the citizen parent meet a specific U.S. physical presence requirement.
+Under present law a child born abroad to only one parent who is U.S. citizen parent, and the other parent a foreign national, does not get U.S. citizenship at birth (by filing Form DS-2029) unless the citizen parent meet a specific U.S. physical presence requirement.
 Before the child was born, the citizen parent must have lived in the United States for a total period of at least five years with two of those years being after the citizen parent was 14 years old.

 For a citizen parent that does not meet this physical presence requirement there is an alternative of expedited naturalization.

 Who is eligible for citizenship?

 A child born and living permanently abroad may get a certificate of citizenship when all the following five (5) requirements exist

 - At least one parent is a citizen of the United States, whether by birth or naturalization.
 If the U.S. parent is dead, the applicant must show that at least one parent was a U.S. citizen.

 - The U.S. citizen parent was physically present in the United States for at least 5 years, at least two of which were after the age of 14 or the U.S. citizen grandparent was physically present in the United States for at least 5 years, at least two of which were after the age of 14.